Tonyenike/Know-it-s-off/README.md

 Directions for use:

 #Prereq's for setting up
 Make sure you have yarn installed on your computer before you start.
-If you installed yarn through npm, make sure you run the command `yarn` first to finish set up.

 First, you need to check your database settings in `database_config.py` and define your database login credentials in `constants.py`.
 We have created an example of `constants.py` with the `example-constants.py` file.

-You can setup an OSU database through your ONID account, everyone gets one.

 `python3 -m pip install -r requirements.txt --user`

 then go into the `myClient` directory edit .env with the appropriate baseURL address for the api server

+If you installed yarn through npm, make sure you run the command `yarn` first to finish set up.

-and run
+Then run
 `yarn build`

 To run the server, type